Skip to Content

 disney magic balcony cabin sofabed towel animal and chocolates

-After exploring our room and wandering around the ship it was dinner time.
-When it comes to dining, Disney do something that no other cruise line does.
+After exploring our room and wandering around the ship, we found it was dinner time.
+When it comes to dining, Disney does something that no other cruise line does.

-On most mainstream cruise lines you’ll either have fixed time dining or flexible dining where you just show up the restaurant when you’re hungry.
+On most mainstream cruise lines, you’ll either have fixed-time dining or flexible dining (where you just show up at the restaurant when you’re hungry.)

 disney magic rapunzel table dining room

-On Disney everybody has a fixed time for dinner and it’s not just your time thats set but actually the restaurants you eat in too.
+At Disney, everybody has a fixed time for dinner.
+It’s not just your time that is set but the restaurants you eat in too.

-I thought that it worked really well and our waiters knew that I was drinking Coke Zero throughout the cruise, so I never even had to order a drink, it just arrived like magic (see what I did there)!
+I thought that it worked really well, and our waiters knew that I was drinking Coke Zero throughout the cruise.
+I never even had to order a drink – it just arrived like magic!

-I love the soft drinks being included in with meals and because our cruise was only 3 nights, we never had any kind of dress codes or formal nights, I wore jeans to dinner everyday which made a nice change.
+I love the soft drinks being included with meals and because our cruise was only three nights, we never had any kind of dress codes or formal nights.
+I wore jeans to dinner everyday which made a nice change.

 Animator’s Palate Was a Great Dining Experience